KC Border's notes on selected topics in mathematical economics

 Colleagues and students:

-In the previous millenium, I began to put my course
+In the previous millennium, I began to put my course

 “handouts” on the web instead of handing them out.
 Here